selganor74/DDDTools.ts/README.md

 ## What is in it?

-The package exports a DDDTools "namespace" composed by these elements
+The package exports a DDDTools "namespace" composed by the following elements

 ### Main Patterns